We independently select and share the products we love—and may receive a commission if you choose to buy.

-Since the pandemic began well over a year ago, anti-Asian sentiment has seen a shameful and alarming uptick.
+Since the pandemic began a couple years ago, anti-Asian sentiment has seen a shameful and alarming uptick.
 The financial and psychological toll on the Asian-American community runs deep, from boycotted businesses to devastating violence and attacks.
 One way you can help?
 Supporting Asian-owned businesses, near and far.
-(You can also help by donating directly to causes like these .)
+(You can also help by donating directly to causes like these.)

 Here are some of our team's favorite AAPI-owned businesses to support throughout AAPI Heritage Month (and always):

 Rae's Roots : Wellness teas and supplements that help mamas feel their best so they can do their best.
-The Rest + Recovery kit is filled with adaptogens and other beneficial herbs to help fight fatigue and increase focus post-pregnancy.
+The Rest Easy is filled with adaptogens and other beneficial herbs to help fight fatigue and increase focus post-pregnancy.

 Wing On Wo & Co .: A New York Chinatown institution that's helping preserve and celebrate Chinatown's creative culture and history through arts, culture and activism.
 Pick up a pair of the most adorable cat chopstick rests .

-Dot Line Curve Graphic designer and mama Agnes Wong launched Dot Line Curve on Kickstarter this spring, exceeding her goal by more than double.
-The beautifully desgined book and cards introduce young children to basic principles of Chinese character writing through simple touch and trace, one colorful stroke at a time.
+Dot Line Curve: Graphic designer and mama Agnes Wong launched Dot Line Curve on Kickstarter last spring, exceeding her goal by more than double.
+The beautifully designed books and cards introduce young children to basic principles of Chinese character writing through simple touch and trace, one colorful stroke at a time.